National Railway Museum of Pietrarsa – Portici

 Close to Naples.
 All year long.
 VIRTUAL TOUR AVAILABLE.
 Historic carriages, locomotives, models…

-OPEN when CAMPANIA is in the YELLOW AREA
+OPEN when CAMPANIA is in the WHITE or YELLOW AREA

 Opening hours: check the website>>>